StagnantAlloy3/Collegiate-Capstone/dev-docs/Instructions.md

 <h2>React Native Installation and Testing</h2>
 <h5><a href="https://reactnative.dev/docs/getting-started">React Native Documentation</a></h5>
 <small>I referenced <a href="https://reactnative.dev/docs/environment-setup?guide=native">this</a> guide long ago for
 installation.
 It covers the steps to install all dependencies for React from a fresh Windows installation.</small>

 <h3>React Native Installation</h3>
 <p>I have had android studio and react setup for some time now, so I don't remember all the setup exactly.
 It does
 require android studio for the emulated android device, which the guide linked above covers.
-<b>SKIP the "create a new application" portion.</b> Instead, clone and open the template project in VSC.
-Additionally,
+<b>SKIP the "create a new application" portion.</b> Instead, clone and open the template project in VSC.</p>
-after launching the project in your editor of choice, open a terminal window in the ReactApplication directory and run the command 'npm install'.
-This will install the required node modules for this project that are not included in the repo.
-Without this, the project will not launch and other node oddities may occur.
-(IntelliJ or any of the JetBrains IDE's will auto-install the packages when the project is detected as a module.)</p>

 <h3>React Native Testing</h3>
 <li>With the project open, in the root directory of the React portion of the project, open terminal and type "npm
 start".</li>
+<small>If you receive an error stating 'react-native' is not recognized as an internal or external command, operable
+program or batch file', you need to either: Add npm to the PATH in system properties -> environment variables -> system variables:
+C:\Users[USER-NAME]\AppData\Roaming\npm (or wherever your npm instance is from root) OR Globally install the react cli
+with: npm install -g react-native-cli from cmd/terminal.</small>
 <li>This will start the metro server used to run the application.
 From there, use "a" to launch on Android.</li>
 <li>The virtual device you set up earlier should launch and install the apk.
 This may take some time on first compile.</li>
 <li>Verify that the application launches on the virtual device.</li>